EaseTech/datamanager-maven-plugin/README.md

 Usage
 =====
-* First download the project source from this github repo using either the Download ZIP link at the bottom right or cloning this repository.
+* Download and install locally(mvn clean install) schema-generator project from Easetech Github repo : https://github.com/EaseTech/schema-generator
-* Next run the following command to install the plugin to your local repo: mvn clean install
+* Next download and install locally(mvn clean install) data-manager project from Easetech Github repo : https://github.com/EaseTech/data-manager

-You can also deploy the plugin, if you want to your remote repository using the deploy goal of Maven.
+* Next download and install(mvn clean install) the datamanager-maven-plugin source from this github repo using either the Download ZIP link at the bottom right or cloning this repository.

-* Next, include this plugin definition in your pom file :
+* Finally, include this plugin definition in your pom file :

             <plugin>
                 <groupId>org.easetech.plugin</groupId>